Shima Hospital

-Shima Hospital (島病院, Shima byōin) is a Japanese hospital, now clinic, in Hiroshima, Japan.
+Shima Hospital (島病院, Shima byōin) is a hospital, now clinic, in Hiroshima, Japan.
 It was the exact location where the atomic bombing of Hiroshima took place on August 6, 1945.
 Shima Hospital is considered to be ground zero.

 In 1948, the hospital was rebuilt from the ground up by Dr. Kaoru Shima.
-The reconstructed Shima Surgery is still in operation to the present day under the name Shima Internist Hospital (島内科医院 Shima naika iin).
+The reconstructed Shima Surgery is still in operation to the present day under the name Shima Internist Hospital (島内科医院, Shima naikai-in).
 Specialities of the present Shima Hospital are surgery, orthopaedics, internal medicine, and endoscopic treatment of the digestive organs.
-Adjacent to the Shima Hospital is a monument marking the hypocenter of the atomic blast, which is located about a five-minute walk away from the city's Atomic Bomb Dome or "A-Dome."
+Adjacent to the Shima Hospital is a monument marking the hypocenter of the atomic blast, which is located about a five-minute walk away from the city's Atomic Bomb Dome or "A-Dome".

 Beginnings

 Dr. Shima's family had overseen an established medicine practice in Hiroshima since the late 18th century.
 Proof of this can be found in a map of Nakanomura dated approximately 1780, in which the residence of the Shima family, birthplace of "Shima Hospital" founder Dr. Kaoru Shima, is noted as a clinic.

 Dr. Kaoru Shima (1897–1977) graduated from the Osaka medical school, the present Osaka University medical department, which originated in the "Tekijuku" school.
 After graduating, he travelled throughout Europe and the United States to further his medical studies.

 Following his quest to learn the latest developments in medicine and surgery and with his reputation as an excellent surgeon, he became lecturer of medicine at the Osaka Empire University (now the Osaka University), considered a high honor at the time, as the title of "honour lecturer" did not exist and Dr. Shima had a full-time occupation in Hiroshima.
 On August 31, 1933, Shima Hospital was founded.
 The Mayo Clinic served as Dr. Shima's model of choice.
 Shima Hospital was a two-storey building of brick construction with reinforced walls and a modern design.
 Kaoru Shima applied the rational hospital management concepts he learned in the United States, resulting in Shima Hospital's popularity as an inexpensive clinic with a high standard of treatment.
 Shima Hospital, following the Mayo Clinic model, is an exception to the usual profile of hospitals found in pre-war Japan that were based on German models and medical procedures.